veekaybee/veekaybee.github.io/_posts/2015-08-04-how-big-of-a-sample-size-do-you-need.md

 ##The technical side of sampling

-Even if you don't have huge data sets (defined for me perosonally as anything over 10GB or 5 million rows, whichever comes first), you usually run into issues where even a fast computer will process too slowly in memory.
+Even if you don't have huge data sets (defined for me personally as anything over 10GB or 5 million rows, whichever comes first), you usually run into issues where even a fast computer will process too slowly in memory.
 It will go even slower if you're processing data remotely, as is usually the case with pulling down data from relational databases (I'm not considering Hadoop or other NoSQL solutions in this post, since they're a different animal entirely.)

 In the cases where pulling down data takes longer than running regressions on it, you'll need to sample.